frelon/suse-elemental/docs/image-build-and-customization.md

 ## Example

-This section provides an example on how users can leverage the `elemental3` command-line client to start an image build process and produce a ready to boot image that is customized and extended based on a specific use-case.
+This section provides an example on how users can leverage the `elemental3` command-line client to start an image build process and produce a ready to boot image that is customized and extended based on a specific use case.

 ### Prerequisites

 * A server or virtual machine running Tumbleweed, Leap 16.0, SLES 16 or SUSE Linux Micro 6.2, with a minimum x86_64-v2 instruction set.
 * Access to SUSE's internal VPN (as of this moment, our component images are not publicly available).

-### Use-case
+### Use case

 A consumer has created a release manfiest for their product that extends a specific `Core Platform` version with additional components, namely `Rancher` and `cert-manager`.